interstellar/starlight/starlight/doc/Protocol.md

 with some minor modifications, to payment channels in other assets issued on Stellar.

+The Starlight protocol is still under active development.
+Until it is stabilized,
+we may make incompatible changes and upgrades to it without notice.

 The Starlight protocol makes use of several built-in features and functionalities of the Stellar Protocol, including multisignature accounts, sequence numbers,